DataStories-UniPi/Hermes_PostgreSQL/doc/dataset.md

 ![Overview of the IMIS 3 Days dataset](imis_overview.png)
 @image latex imis_overview.png "Overview of the IMIS 3 Days dataset"

-Loading the datatset into Hermes MOD is simple, due to a module called "Hermes-Loader", which automates the creation and feeding of the respective database table as well as the transformation of coordinates from degrees (lon/lat to meters (x/y) @cite pelekis2014mobility.
+Loading the dataset into Hermes MOD is simple, due to a module called "Hermes-Loader", which automates the creation and feeding of the respective database table as well as the transformation of coordinates from degrees (lon/lat to meters (x/y) @cite pelekis2014mobility.

 Before loading the AIS data in PostgreSql, one needs to save the data files in the PostgreSQL directory in a file type of csv with a header for column names with the following structure: <obj_id, traj_id, t, lon, lat>.
 You can find the directory by executing the below command in the database: